-Cholesterol is a waxy, fat-like substance made in the liver and found in certain foods, such as from animals, like dairy products, eggs, and meat.
+Cholesterol is a waxy, fat-like substance made in the liver and found in certain foods from animals, such as dairy products, eggs, and meat.
 The body needs some cholesterol in order to function properly.
 However, too much cholesterol can increase a person's risk of developing heart disease.
 There are several factors that contribute to high cholesterol -- some are controllable while others are not.

 Controllable Risk Factors for High Cholesterol Include:

-: The trans fats, saturated fat and (to a lesser extent) cholesterol in the food you eat raise total and LDL cholesterol levels.
+- Diet : The trans fats, saturated fat, sugar, and (to a lesser extent) cholesterol in the food you eat raise total and LDL cholesterol levels.